dimitar-4/ms2-memory-game/README.md

-# Japanese Car Brands Memory Game
+# Memory Game - Japanese Car Brands

  A simple concentration card game where the player have to match pairs of cards with the same symbols on them for a limited time.
 As the name suggests the symbols/logos on the cards are from different Japanese car manufacturers.